La Braseria

 La Braseria, Osio Sotto: Verdict

 If you have visited La Braseria once for a birthday or a celebratory dinner, here is what changes on a return visit: the menu does.
-Sourcing Italian breeds through the seasons means the cuts available in winter are not the same ones on the pass in late summer, and a whole-animal philosophy driven by what the farms are producing keeps the experience from becoming predictable.
+Sourcing Italian breeds through the seasons means the cuts available in winter are not the same ones on the pass in late summer, a whole-animal philosophy driven by what the farms are producing keeps the experience from becoming predictable.
 For meat-focused dining in the Bergamo area, La Braseria at €€ pricing with a Michelin Plate (2025) is the most compelling case in the immediate area.
-Book it for a special occasion, and time it for the season that matches what you want on the plate.
+Book it for a special occasion, time it for the season that matches what you want on the plate.

 Portrait